algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

   @override
   Widget build(BuildContext context) {
     return GestureDetector(
-      // We do not change our count directly, instead we call the provided
+      // We do not change our count directly, instead, we call the provided
       // method which will create a new instance of this class upon rebuild.
       onTap: () => notifier.increment(),
       child: Container(